valnoc/Mirage/README.md

 ```

 ## Migration Guide
 In order to migrate a project from the first version of Mirage framework to the second one, the framework has been renamed as `Mirage2`.
-It allows to used both the first and the second versions in the same project and to migrate file by file.
+It allows to use both the first and the second versions in the same project and to migrate file by file.

 Migration from *Mirage 1* to *Mirage 2* consists of several steps.